Baha-Bouazizi/Currency-Convertor-Pro/README.md

 3. **Launch the Application:**
    Open `index.html` in your preferred web browser to start using the Currency Conversion Application.

-## 🛠 Usage Instructions

-Explore the key features of the application:

-- **Currency Converter**: Perform quick and accurate currency conversions.
-- **Exchange Rates**: View the latest exchange rates and manage your profile settings.

-## 🔧 Additional Functionalities

-- **Profile Management**: Customize your user experience by managing favorite currencies and viewing your conversion history.
-- **Real-Time Notifications**: Get notified about significant changes in exchange rates to make informed decisions.

 ## 🤝 Contribution Guidelines